Scots College, Wellington

 Scots College is an independent (private) Presbyterian school.
 It is located in the suburb of Strathmore Park, Wellington, New Zealand.
-Under the leadership of an Executive Headmaster, the College comprises three schools, the Preparatory School for Years 1 to 6, the Middle School for Years 7 to 9 and the Senior School for Years 11 to 13.
+Under the leadership of an Executive Headmaster, the College comprises three schools, the Junior School for Years 1 to 6, the Middle School for Years 7 to 10 and the Senior School for Years 11 to 13.
 Each school has its own Principal and Staff.
 Scots College is an IB World College.

 History

 It was founded as a Presbyterian boys' college in 1916 by Rev Dr James Gibb and the Hon John Aitken on the current campus of Queen Margaret College in Thorndon, and moved to the present site in Strathmore in 1920.
 Dr Gibb's vision was the creation of a Christian college that would be independent of the secular state system.
 It is the 'sister' school of Queen Margaret College in Thorndon, Wellington.

 The college's Scots heritage is reflected in its ceremonies (often involving a piper leading a procession into its hall) and school song.
 College prefects wear kilts on official occasions and every Friday for chapel.
 The school tartan is that of the Clan Fergusson.
 Permission to wear the tartan was granted by the late Governor General Sir Charles Fergusson.

 In 2020, the school began a transition to co-education with girls accepted for years 11 and 12.
-This will be extended to the remaining years in 2021-22.
+This was extended to the remaining years in 2021–22.

-The Main Block has a Category II listing with the New Zealand Historic Places Trust.
+The Main Block is listed by Heritage New Zealand as a Category 2 historic building.

+Enrolment

+As a private school, Scots College charges tuition fees to cover costs.
+For the 2025 school year, tuition fees for New Zealand residents are $21,950 per year for students in years 1 to 6, $27,480 per year for students in years 7 to 10, and $28,630 per year for students in years 11 to 13.
+Boarding fees are an additional $20,750 per year.